 Is there a difference between European and Chinese quality?

-Perth Solar Warehouse has made an interesting comparison of their German made and average Chinese solar panels production to illustrate huge quality differences in the market.
-For example, under -40 to +85 degrees Celsius conditions PSW product has passed 9125 cycles test which equals 25 years while Chinese’s one – has made 200 cycles examination which equals only 0.5 year.
+Perth Solar Warehouse has made an interesting comparison of German made and average Chinese solar panels production to illustrate huge quality differences in the market.
+For example, under -40 to +85 degrees Celsius conditions german-made product has passed 9125 cycles test which equals 25 years while Chinese’s one – has made 200 cycles examination which equals only 0.5 year.
 In other words, it was tested only to see if it’s working.
-Salt spray (maritime climates) test also showed PSW dominance over Chinese production – 100% in comparison to 2%.
-The average Chinese solar panel could work indoors, under mild conditions only, while PSW operates fully even in extreme outdoor environment.
+Salt spray (maritime climates) test also showed European dominance over Chinese production – 100% in comparison to 2%.
+The average Chinese solar panel could work indoors, under mild conditions only, while those made in Germany operates fully even in extreme outdoor environment.